1emvr/Intel-CET-Enforcement/README.md

 - Class destructors which call on other destructors
 - An iteration over an array/LL of objects, invoking virtual methods foreach

-Chaining begins with a primary vfgadget that acts as the main loop for the attack.
-Obviously the calls need to point to valid functions.

 *scenario*: Another chained vulnerability in the application overwrites a vtable pointer and we get an indirect call primitive.

 - Obtaining the vfgadget offset from stack pointer->\_this + offset